TheLazyIndianTechie/Game-Project-Cleaner/README.md

 A simple command line tool to clean up Library, Intermediate, and other folders in Unreal Engine and Unity projects based on search queries.

+## ⚠️ Warning

+**Use this tool at your own risk.** This script will permanently delete directories that match the search term.
+Ensure you review the directories listed before confirming deletion.
+The author is not responsible for any data loss or unintended deletions.

 ## Features

 - Recursively scans specified directories for matching folders.